nickmonad/bips.dev/web/content/8/index.md

 This document specifies an alternative to [BIP9](bip-0009.mediawiki "wikilink") that corrects for a number of perceived mistakes.
 Block heights are used for start and timeout rather than POSIX timestamps.
-It additionally introduces an additional activation parameter to guarantee activation of backward-compatible changes (further called "soft forks").
+It additionally introduces an activation parameter that can guarantee activation of backward-compatible changes (further called "soft forks").

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this